LeChatP/RootAsRole/ebpf/README.md

 ## TO-DO

 * Get and read stack trace in kernelside to filter capable() calls by fork() which are non-pertinent for user.
 This enhancement will ignore CAP_SYS_ADMIN and CAP_SYS_RESOURCES capable() calls for each process.
 But program must still write entry to map, useful to retrieve the process tree.
-Note : it seems impossible, see https://www.kernel.org/doc/html/latest/bpf/bpf_design_QA.html#q-can-bpf-programs-access-stack-pointer but needs confirm.
+Note : it seems impossible, see https://www.kernel.org/doc/html/latest/bpf/bpf_design_QA.html#q-can-bpf-programs-access-stack-pointer and see https://www.spinics.net/lists/netdev/msg497159.html but needs confirm.
 I've read in a commit (I dont resolve him) that bpf_get_stack permits to read stack.
+Once this found, we will filter capabilities by a "checking" ebpf map. containing list of kallsym ignorable. the ebpf map will lookup in this map for each function trace forwarding 10 iteration max.

 * Make this tool testable.
 Tests are created but not functionning.